This easy pho soup is a simple version of the traditional Vietnamese noodle soup. You can add beef, chicken or salmon for extra nutrients!

 - Add the shiitake mushroom and let them cook for about 5 minutes, then add the pak choi and continue to cook for a further 5 minutes.

-- Meanwhile, place the salmon skin-side down on a hot pan drizzle with extra-virgin olive oil, cover with a lid and cook for 5 minutes.
+- Meanwhile, place the salmon skin-side down on a hot pan drizzle with extra-virgin olive oil, cover with a lid and cook for 5 minutes, turning them on the other side halfway through cooking time.

 - Once they're ready, remove them carefully from the pan and set them aside, until ready to serve with your pho.